Slithercze/gfa-final-exam/README.md

 ### Dependency injection:
 - Spring's core feature.
 It injects objects dependencies from outside the class, promoting loose coupling.
+- 'Back in my days we called it "Passing arguments"'

 # 4. Testing